 A photo can't capture it all

-by Addis Goldman; illustrations by Charlie Theobald
+by Rover; illustrations by Charlie Theobald

 We’ve all gazed despairingly for brief moments—while watching network news or glossing over the pages of shiny magazines—at the now proverbial image of the gaunt African child, hopelessly ambling through a rotten encampment of refugees fleeing a war-torn country.
 The photograph shows this single child, age nine, his rib cage protruding from his gut, his tattered shorts draped loosely over his wiry hips, his eyes moist, his feet worn and rough, defenseless, poring over his severe surroundings.
 He’s displaced and alone, amidst clamoring hoards of dislocated people strewn across a temporarily constructed oasis of foreign resources distributed by international aid organizations.
 This refugee camp provides a respite for Africans fleeing the systematic savagery of a bloated para-military autocrat, or perhaps the devastation wreaked by a mass drought.

 People in the developed world—the “educated class”—are intimately familiar with the qualities of the scene described above.
 To some degree, we can imagine the historical and political circumstances expressed by the photograph.
 However, most of us are utterly unfamiliar—in fact, lead lives diametrically opposed, in material and political terms—with the experience of living in the circumstances pictured.
 Sociologists might refer to the well-known concept of “cognitive dissonance” to express this utter unfamiliarity.